-On the other hand, for the structures optimized at the ${\rm S_1}$ state, we assume that the molecular Hamiltonian can be approximated by the following model: \ben \hat H_1&&= \left (E_0+\sum_n \hbar\omega_n g_{n,01}(\hat b_n+\hat b_n^\dagger)\right )|S_0\rangle\langle S_0|+\tilde E_1|\tilde S_1\rangle\langle \tilde S_1|\nonumber \\ &&+\sum_n \hbar \omega_n (\hat b_n^\dagger \hat b_n+\frac{1}{2}) , \een where $E_0$ and $\tilde E_1$ are electronic energies of ${\rm S_0}$ and ${\rm S_1}$ states respectively for a fully optimized structure of the molecule in the ${\rm S_1}$ state, and $\hat b_n$ and $\hat b_n^\dagger$ represent lowering and raising operators for each harmonic oscillator normal mode of molecular vibrations calculated for the optimized structure of the ${\rm S_1}$ state (see Fig. \ref{egap-reorg} for a schematic illustration.).
+On the other hand, for the structures optimized at the ${\rm S_1}$ state, we assume that the molecular Hamiltonian can be approximated by the following model: \ben \lefteqn{\hat H_1}&&= \left (E_0+\sum_n \hbar\omega_n g_{n,01}(\hat b_n+\hat b_n^\dagger)\right )|S_0\rangle\langle S_0|\nonumber \\ &&+\tilde E_1|\tilde S_1\rangle\langle \tilde S_1|+\sum_n \hbar \omega_n (\hat b_n^\dagger \hat b_n+\frac{1}{2}) , \een where $E_0$ and $\tilde E_1$ are electronic energies of ${\rm S_0}$ and ${\rm S_1}$ states respectively for a fully optimized structure of the molecule in the ${\rm S_1}$ state, and $\hat b_n$ and $\hat b_n^\dagger$ represent lowering and raising operators for each harmonic oscillator normal mode of molecular vibrations calculated for the optimized structure of the ${\rm S_1}$ state (see Fig. \ref{egap-reorg} for a schematic illustration.).
 The coupling constant $g_{n,01}$ represents the extent of displacement of the $n$th normal mode, the square of which is the corresponding HR factor, for the ${\rm S}_1 \rightarrow {\rm S}_0$ transition near the structure optimized for the ${\rm S_1}$ state.

 Note that $\tilde E_1=E_1-\lambda_{10}$ and $E_0=\tilde E_0+\lambda_{01}$ (see Fig. \ref{egap-reorg}).
 Thus, $\lambda_{10}$ is the reorganization energy in the ${\rm S_1}$ electronic state for the structural change from that of the minimum ${\rm S_0}$ energy to that of ${\rm S_1}$.
 On the other hand, $\lambda_{01}$ is the reorganization energy in the ${\rm S_0}$ electronic state for the structural change from that of the minimum ${\rm S_1}$ energy to that of ${\rm S_0}$.
-Thus, $\tilde E_1-E_0$ is the vertical emission energy for the transition to ${\rm S_0}$ from the fully relaxed ${\rm S_1}$ state.
-Note also that the harmonic oscillator bath modes in eqs. \ref{eq:h0-def} and \ref{eq:h1-def} are different but are denoted with the same labels.
-Experimental and theoretical values of $E_1-\tilde E_0$ and $\tilde E_1-E_0$ are compared in Table \ref{table1}.
-Theoretical values of reorganization energies for both the ground and excited state energies are provided as well. \begin{widetext}
+Thus, $\tilde E_1-E_0$ is the vertical emission energy for the transition to ${\rm S_0}$ from the fully relaxed ${\rm S_1}$ state. \re{Note that $\lambda_{10}$ and $\lambda_{01}$ include all the anharmonic effects of conformational changes as well as harmonic contributions of the molecular vibrations.
+Thus, they are different from those based on the harmonic oscillator bath modes.} Note also that the oscillator modes in eqs. \ref{eq:h0-def} and \ref{eq:h1-def} are different but are denoted with the same labels.